Fujifilm XF 35mm f2 Review

 Unfortunately, the lens hood for the XF 35mm f2 falls into the worst category for me here.

-Not only is the length of the hood being too short that if you’re shooting into the sun during sunrise/sunset not being able to block it out, but it’s also uses the filter thread to have it attached, meaning you won’t be able to use any filters if you decide to have the lens hood on.
+Not only is the length of the hood being too short that if you’re shooting during near sunrise/sunset and not being able to block it out, but it also uses the filter thread to have it attached, meaning you won’t be able to use any filters if you decide to have the lens hood on.

-It’s no secret that many people are not fans of Fujifilm’s lens hoods for their lenses.
-Which I never really thought to be the case until I used this lens.
+It’s no secret that many people are not fans of Fujifilm’s lens hoods, which I never really thought to be the case until I used this lens.

-On top of that, I recently got to play around with one of my best friend’s Sony system when I went back to Australia to visit family and friends.
-And I have to say I am blown away by the attention to details that Sony put even just into their lens hood!
+On top of that, I recently got to play around with one of my best friends’ Sony system when I went back to Australia to visit family and friends.
+And I have to say I was blown away by the attention to detail that Sony puts in, even just into their lens hood!

 They have what you would expect such as an adequate length to block out light source when needed.
-But the impressive part is that the end of the hood is rubberised, so when you put the lens down on a service, it’ll grip onto the service and not move around but also serves as not easily putting scratches on the thin edge of the hood.
+But the impressive part is that the end of the hood is rubberised, so when you put the lens down on a surface, it’ll grip onto it and not move around but also serves as a protection to the edge of the hood.

 Last but not least, and this is a big one.
-They have a lock on the lens hood that will make it just stay on!
-Given that all the lenses I played around with were G Master and I’m not sure if they have it to their other lower quality lenses and that these glasses are a lot more expensive.
+They have a lock on the lens hood that will lock onto the lens!
+Given that all the Sony lenses I played around with were G Masters, so I’m not sure if they have it to their other lower quality lenses.
 I think Fujifilm could learn and follow the steps of Sony, or any other manufacturers that has the same concept.

 Image Quality